Frequently Asked Questions

 I am not sure if my employment history meets the eligibility requirements.
 Could you provide more details?

-Our programs are open to individuals who have either a bachelor's or master's degree and at least one year of full-time experience working in a higher education setting.
+Our programs are open to individuals who have either a bachelor's or master's degree, preferably with at least one year of experience working in a higher education setting.
 Prospective students who do not have one year of experience may provide details/verification of one or more of the following in a higher education setting: past undergraduate involvement in leadership or co-curricular activities, current full-time or part-time employment, or plans to obtain graduate student employment, internship, or volunteer experience.